sydasif/python-book/docs/source/03_collection/04_string.md

 # Strings in Python

-String are a collection of characters/letters, in other terms characters are simple letters and symbols that are used to construct a string and character include alphanumeric letters, numbers and white space.
+A string is a collection of characters/letters, in other terms characters are simple letters and symbols that are used to make a string and characters include alphanumeric letters, numbers and white space.

 In Python, strings are written and enclosed between either single or double quotes.
 Once a string variable has been created and declared, it is impossible to change its values, unless a new string is created.
 Assigning a string to a variable is done with the variable name followed by an equal sign `=` and the string.